abpio/abp-commercial-docs/en/startup-templates/microservice/add-microservice.md

 #### Updating Tye configuration:

-If you are planning to use tye for your solution, you can also update your tye.yaml configuration that is already provided after project creation.
+If you are planning to use [dotnet tye](https://github.com/dotnet/tye) for your solution, you can also update your tye.yaml configuration that is already provided after project creation.
 Add **OrderService.HttpApi.Host.csproj** path and port with self-sign development certification information as below:

 ```yaml
 - name: order-service